aeroc7/cairoxp/README.md

 ## MacOS (tested on MacOS Monterey)
-You require the following dependencies:
+You require the following dependencies (there may be more I forgot):
 ```brew install cmake
 brew install meson
 brew install pip